Islamic outfit SIO's leader detained in 'hate' speech case

 The Maharashtra unit president of the Students Islamic Organisation of India (SIO) was detained here on Wednesday in connection with a case of alleged hate speech, an official said.
 Salman Ahmad was taken into custody from Kurla, Central Mumbai, in a joint operation by the Mumbai and Nanded police, he said.

-Acting on a specific tip-off, officials from Crime Branch of the Nanded police and their counterparts in Mumbai apprehended Ahmad, said Vijay Magar, Superintendent of Police, Nanded.
-"He is being interrogated by our team and we will later decide whether to place him under arrest or release him," Magar said..
+Acting on a tip-off, officials from Crime Branch of the Nanded police and their counterparts in Mumbai apprehended Ahmad, said Vijay Magar, Superintendent of Police, Nanded.
+"He is being interrogated by our team and we will later decide whether to place him under arrest or release him," Magar said.

+Meanwhile, Ahmad has denied the charges levelled against him by the police.
+There was nothing inflammatory in my speech.
+There has been a malicious attempt by a section in the media and individuals to defame me by editing and promoting a small portion of my speech out of context," the SIO quoted Ahmad as saying in a statement issued late in the night.

+This is nothing but an effort to discredit the entire movement against the CAA-NRC-NPR, he said in the statement, adding poor understanding of Urdu idioms and phrases used in speech had also resulted in altering the meaning of some of the remarks.
+The SIO leader denounced the Citizenship (Amendment) Act (CAA), saying it was discriminatory and against values enshrined in the Constitution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)